The Effect of Crypto Rewards in Fundraising: From a Quasi-Experiment to a Dictator Game: Theoretical Development

-\begin{hyp}[H\ref{hyp:first}] Offering a crypto reward, as reflected in an airdrop, would lead to an increased count of donations. \end{hyp}

-On the other hand, the theories of motivation crowding-out predict that people would reduce giving when extrinsic incentives are provided because extrinsic motivations would crowd out intrinsic motivations \citep{frey1997cost,frey2001motivation,gneezy2000fine,benabou2006incentives}.
-Extrinsic motivations are activated by monetary rewards, praise, or fame, and intrinsic motivations are related to activities that people undertake because they derive satisfaction from them.
-As \citet[p.746]{frey1997cost} stated, \enquote{If a person derives intrinsic benefits simply by behaving in an altruistic manner or by living up to her civic duty, paying her for this service reduces her option of indulging in altruistic feelings.} Many studies discover evidence in support of the motivation crowding-out theory. \cite{newman2012counterintuitive} find that among the donors who are willing to contribute, those who were offered a thank-you gift donated a significantly lower amount than those who were not offered a thank-you gift. \cite{chao2017demotivating} further finds that the negative effect of extrinsic motivation from a thank-you gift is only present when the gift is visually salient to occupy the prospective donor's attention.
+On the contrary, people could reduce giving when extrinsic incentives are provided because extrinsic motivations would crowd out intrinsic motivations \citep{frey1997cost,frey2001motivation,gneezy2000fine,benabou2006incentives,chao2022self}.
+Differing from extrinsic motivations, which are activated by monetary rewards, praise, or fame, intrinsic motivations are related to activities that people undertake because they derive satisfaction from them.
+As \citet[p.746]{frey1997cost} stated, \enquote{If a person derives intrinsic benefits simply by behaving in an altruistic manner or by living up to her civic duty, paying her for this service reduces her option of indulging in altruistic feelings.} Many studies discover evidence in support of the motivation crowding-out theory. \cite{newman2012counterintuitive} find that among the donors who are willing to contribute, those who were offered a thank-you gift donated a significantly lower amount than those who were not offered a thank-you gift. \cite{chao2017demotivating} further find that the negative effect of extrinsic motivation from a thank-you gift is only present when the gift is visually salient to occupy the prospective donor's attention.